Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 Deep Jewel Tones: Christmassy Emerald Green, Sapphire Blue, Ruby

-Interior designers are calling jewel tones the luxury trend for 2025.
+I’ve read that Interior designers are calling jewel tones the luxury trends for this year.
 These rich colours create ultimate festive elegance and drama simultaneously.

-Emerald green leads 2025’s colour trends.
+Emerald green leads the colour trends.
 Combined with gold, it creates luxurious warmth.
 Try emerald baubles with gold accents for regal sophistication.

 Sapphire blue breaks from traditional schemes.
 This deep blue looks stunning paired with silver and white lights.
 Mix sapphire ornaments with crystal pieces for extra sparkle.

-- Go for velvet textures to up the luxury factor
+- Go for Velvet textured red bows to up the luxury factor under £8 for 12 bows.

 Would you like your Christmas table to match your Christmas Tree theme?
-Check out my other post on Christmas Table Setting Trends for your perect combo.
+Check out my other post on Christmas Table Setting Trends for your perfect combo.

 Minimalist Winter Whites, Creams, and Soft Greys